-Medicare Part D adds prescription drug coverage to your existing Medicare health coverage.
-You must have either Part A or Part B to get it.
+Part D adds prescription drug coverage to your existing Medicare health coverage.
+You must have either Medicare Part A or Part B to get it.
 When you become eligible for Medicare (usually, when you turn 65), you can elect Part D during the seven-month period that you have to enroll in Parts A and B.

 If you don’t elect Part D coverage during your initial enrollment period, you may pay a late enrollment penalty that permanently increases your Part D premium.

-For Part D coverage, you’ll pay a premium, deductible, and copays that differ between types of drugs.
+For Part D coverage, you’ll pay a premium, a deductible, and copays that differ between types of drugs.
 Drugs covered by each Part D plan are listed in their “formulary,” and each formulary is generally required to include drugs in six categories or protected classes: antidepressants, antipsychotics, anticonvulsants, immunosuppressants for treatment of transplant rejection, antiretrovirals, and antineoplastics.

 - Tier 1: The most generic drugs with the lowest copayments